TheBeeArr/beearr-tiles-and-tools/README.md

 ![1](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/fb55bccd1f056901922da2d3e32260613556569e/Images/houseplant.gif)

 ## NEW - Grass Tool ![1](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/26eea2bdc144a847ac0b2af79935821980974286/Images/gress.png)
 Allows you to place grass anywhere.
+No more fidgeting with Rulesets and the BMP Brush.

 ![1](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/17d660f0e57246697d43aa9169e43fb81d5926f1/Images/grass.gif)

 ## NEW - Shrub Tool ![1](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/87a4582de3298feac8e5844996fbdf3801e9f789/Images/bushes.png)
-Allows you to place shrubs, and low plants.
+Allows you to place shrubs, and other low plants.

 ![1](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/87a4582de3298feac8e5844996fbdf3801e9f789/Images/shrub.gif)

 ## NEW - Seasonal Bushes ![1](https://github.com/TheBeeArr/beearr-tiles-and-tools/blob/87a4582de3298feac8e5844996fbdf3801e9f789/Images/4seasonbushes.png)
 Placing Bushes by hand with the new game tiles was incredibly difficult.
-You needed to select each of the bush tiles (Wood, Leaves, Flowers) and place them one-by-one, changing layers in between.
+You needed to select each of the bush tiles (Branches, Leaves, Flowers) and place them one-by-one, changing layers in between.
 This Bush tool does that automatically, randomizing the bushes placed in the process.

 - Before using this tool, add the following Layers to your map: '0_Vegetation', '0_Vegetation1', '0_Vegetation2'.